Simyan/GitGuide/Git-Guide.md

 ## Additional Information

-&emsp; This section will introduce you to some aditional resouces that will help you get a better understanding of various concepts of Git and how to approach certain scenarios
+&emsp; This section will introduce you to some aditional resouces that will help you get a better understanding of various concepts of Git and how to <br> &emsp; approach certain scenarios

 > ### **Understanding the basics**
 > [This article](https://agripongit.vincenttunru.com/) is an excellent introduction to the basic workflow of git.